Kevin Durant: First championship and finals MVP (2016–2017)

-Second championship and Finals MVP (2017–2018)
+Second championship and finals MVP (2017–2018)

-After the Finals, Durant declined his $27.7 million player option and became an unrestricted free agent.
-On July 25, he re-signed with the Warriors for less money than the maximum, which helped the franchise create enough salary cap space to keep their core roster intact and add free agents.
-On January 10 of the 2017–18 season, Durant scored 40 points in a loss to the Clippers, becoming the second-youngest player in league history to reach the 20,000-point milestone.
+After the 2017 NBA Finals, Durant declined his $27.7 million player option and became an unrestricted free agent.
+On July 25, he re-signed with the Warriors on a two-year, $51.25 million contract, taking less money than the maximum, which helped the franchise create enough salary cap space to keep their core roster intact and add free agents.

+On January 10, Durant scored 40 points in a loss to the Los Angeles Clippers, becoming the second-youngest player in league history to reach the 20,000-point milestone.
 On January 23, he registered a career-high 14 assists in a win over the New York Knicks.
-On February 14, he scored a season-high 50 points in a loss to the Trail Blazers.
+On February 14, Durant scored a season-high 50 points in a loss to the Trail Blazers.
 In March, he missed games with a fractured rib, joining teammates Stephen Curry and Klay Thompson on the sidelines for the back-end of the season.
-Golden State eventually finished the year with 58 wins and Durant set a career high for blocks in season with 119.
+The Warriors eventually finished the year with 58 wins and Durant set a career high for blocks in season with 119.

-In Game 1 of the Western Conference Finals, Durant scored 37 points in a win over the higher-seeded Houston Rockets.
+In Game 1 of the Western Conference Finals, Durant scored 37 points during a 119–106 victory over the higher-seeded Houston Rockets.
 Through six games, the Warriors found themselves trailing 3–2, and Durant was criticized for contributing to Golden State's struggles by playing too much in isolation.
 The Warriors staved off elimination in Game 6, and in Game 7, Durant scored 34 points, helping Golden State return to the Finals with a series-clinching victory.

-In Game 3 of the 2018 NBA Finals, Durant recorded a playoff career-high 43 points, 13 rebounds, and seven assists in a win over the Cavaliers, leading the Warriors to a 3–0 advantage.
-Golden State ultimately swept Cleveland and clinched a second straight championship; with averages of 28.8 points, 10.8 rebounds, and 7.5 assists, Durant also won his second Finals MVP Award.
+In Game 3 of the 2018 NBA Finals, Durant recorded a playoff career-high 43 points, 13 rebounds, and seven assists in a win over the Cleveland Cavaliers, leading the Warriors to a 3–0 advantage.
+Golden State ultimately swept Cleveland and clinched a second straight championship; with averages of 28.8 points, 10.8 rebounds, and 7.5 assists.
+Durant won a second back-to-back Finals MVP Award.